-Certified Public Expenditures (CPE) of Local Government Agencies.
+Certified Public Expenditures (CPE) of Local Government Agencies. - Certifiea Public Expenaitures (CPE) of Local Government Agencies.
+J

 Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
 (Indicate source of revenue for CPEs in Item I-4-b.)